-On this day in 1884, Harry S. Truman is born in Lamar, Missouri.
+On May 8, 1884, Harry S. Truman is born in Lamar, Missouri.
 The son of a farmer, Truman could not afford to go to college.
 He joined the army at the relatively advanced age of 33 in 1916 to fight in World War I. After the war, he opened a haberdashery in Kansas City.
 When that business went bankrupt in 1922, he entered Missouri politics.
-Truman went on to serve in the U.S. Senate from 1934 until he was chosen as Franklin D. Roosevelt’s fourth vice president in 1945; it was during his Senate terms that he developed a reputation for honesty and integrity.
+Truman went on to serve in the U.S. Senate from 1934 until he was chosen as Franklin D. Roosevelt’s third vice president in 1945; it was during his Senate terms that he developed a reputation for honesty and integrity.

 Although best known—and reviled by some—as the only president to choose to use nuclear weapons against innocent civilians in combat, Truman’s time in the executive branch was also notable in other areas.
 In 1941, Truman drove 10,000 miles across the country in his Dodge to investigate potential war profiteering in defense plants on the eve of World War II.
 After World War II, Truman helped push the Marshall Plan through Congress, which provided desperately needed reconstruction aid to European nations devastated by the war and on the verge of widespread famine.
 He also supported the establishment of a permanent Israeli state.

 Truman was also known for his explosive temper and fierce loyalty to his family.
 In December 1950, his daughter Margaret gave a singing recital that was panned the following day in the Washington Post.
 Truman was so furious that he wrote a letter to the editor in which he threatened to give the reviewer a black eye and a broken nose.
 This was just one of many events that illustrated Truman's feisty, no-nonsense style, for which he was earlier given the nickname “Give ’em hell, Harry.”